vanhdz2611/elyra/docs/source/user_guide/pipelines.md

  - Python or R scripts
  - Local files that the notebooks or scripts require
  - Custom components
- - Data volumes that custom and generic nodes are mounting
+ - hihi that custom and generic nodes are mounting
  - Container images that generic nodes are using to run notebooks or scripts
  - Kubernetes secrets that generic nodes are exposing as environment variables to notebooks or scripts